xelamarie/snelson_resume/docs/index.md

 ## Other Skills
-- Problem Solving, Accuracy, Organization, Attention to Detail, Communication, Teamwork, Teaching and Training Experience
+- Problem Solving, Accuracy, Organization, Attention to Detail, Communication, Teamwork, Teaching, and Training Experience